-- We lend a camera to you for seven days, for free.
+- We lend a camera to you for 3 days.

 - We'll post it to you for free.

-You will need a smartphone that is either IOS or an Android with a USB-C port (the cameras do not work with adapters).
+You will need a smartphone that is either iOS or an Android with a USB-C port (the cameras do not work with adapters).

 How do I set mine up?